Process and methods

 Assessing the quality of the evidence for a review question is critical.
 It requires a systematic process of assessing potential biases through considering both the appropriateness of the study design and the methods of the study (critical appraisal) as well as the certainty of the findings (using an approach, such as GRADE).

 Options for assessing the quality of the evidence should be considered by the developer.
 The chosen approach should be discussed and agreed with NICE staff with responsibility for quality assurance, where the approach deviates from the standard (as described below).
-The agreed approach should be documented in the review protocol (see appendix I) together with the reasons for the choice.
+The agreed approach should be documented in the review protocol (see the appendix on review protocol template) together with the reasons for the choice.
 If additional information is needed to complete the data extraction or quality assessment, study investigators may be contacted.

-Every study should be appraised using a checklist appropriate for the study design (see appendix H for checklists).
+Every study should be appraised using a checklist appropriate for the study design (see the appendix on appraisal checklists, evidence tables, GRADE and economic profiles for checklists).
 If a checklist other than those listed is needed or the one recommended as first choice is not used, the planned approach should be discussed and agreed with NICE staff with responsibility for quality assurance and documented in the review protocol.

 Before starting the review, the criteria from the checklist (if not all) that are likely to be the most important indicators of biases for the review question should be agreed.
 These criteria will be useful in guiding decisions about the overall risk of bias of each individual study.